-This Elote Cornbread Salad is the perfect fusion of Mexican meets Southern cooking that will wow at your next BBQ!
-This easy Mexican recipe will wow your friends.
+This Elote Cornbread Salad is the perfect fusion of Mexican meets Southern cooking with this easy Mexican recipe that will wow your friends.

-It seems like every summer I create a dish that I obsess over until all the pumpkin spice stuff comes out.
+It seems like every year I create a dish that I obsess over until all the pumpkin spice stuff comes out.
 In 2018, that dish may just be this Elote Cornbread Salad.
 Sadly, It may not be long before we see pumpkin spice flavored goods, so let’s enjoy it while we can.

 Like this version, hers had cornbread, corn, beans, peppers, and tomatoes.
 She wasn’t a big fan of all the chopping it entailed, but she would happily make it because it was my favorite.
 I had a major craving for it recently, so I thought I would combine the classic flavors with another one of my faves, elote.